Indianapolis Divorce Mediators

 If you have more questions about family or divorce mediation with BKR in Indianapolis, IN, call 317-571-3601

-Preparing to Mediate Financial Issues
+Preparing to Mediate Financial Issues in Indiana

 Well before mediation, you should gather documents that will be helpful to your divorce or family law attorney, and the family law mediator, in preparing the financial portion of your case.
 Be prepared to provide any of the following documents in your possession, as well as any other documents your divorce attorney may request, including: